Funding for Decentralized Wastewater Treatment Systems Through CWSRF

 Carl Thompson, P.E.

-Vice President Sales and Delta Advanced
+Vice President of Sales and Business Development

-Carl Thompson is responsible for sales, Delta Advanced, and the science and government affairs divisions at Infiltrator.
+Carl Thompson is responsible for sales, business development, and the science and government affairs divisions at Infiltrator.
 He has been with Infiltrator since 1997.
 Prior to his current role, Carl held several positions at Infiltrator including regulatory director and technical director.
 Prior to joining Infiltrator, Carl spent nine years in technical sales, marketing, and management roles at Contech Construction Products.
 Carl serves on several national boards including the National Onsite Wastewater Recycling Association (NOWRA) and the U.S. EPA Environmental Financial Advisory Board (EFAB).
 Carl is a registered professional civil engineer and holds a BS in Mechanical Engineering from Virginia Tech, a MS in Civil Engineering from Drexel University and an MBA from the University of Delaware.